thachp/om-network/README.md

 # Open Market Network [ROUGH DRAFT]

-Open Market Network is an open blockchain marketplace exist to decentralize retail / e-commerce transactions.
-A new shopping platform for buying and selling of products online and in brick and mortar stores.
+Open Market Network is an open blockchain marketplace exist to decentralize retail and e-commerce industry.
+A new shopping platform for everyone to buy and sell products.

 What the network aim to solve?
 To build a share economy in e-commerce space and retail industry that benefits everyone, not just a few online marketplaces.

 ## Highlights ##

+* Decentralized autonomous marketplace - No single source of organizations or people have complete control over the marketplace.

 * Transparency - Buying / selling / sourcing transactions are public information.
 Transactions can be audited and trackable down to material costs, assembling, quality control, etc...

 * Anonymous Participants - Participants do not need to disclose their identity such as first and last name.
-Network guaranteed anonymity of confidential and privacy information such as cost of goods sold.
+Network guaranteed anonymity in confidential and privacy information such as cost of goods sold.

 * Delegate trusts to the network and not participants.
 Consumers could trust the network to deliver purchased goods.
 Suppliers, manufacturers, and service providers could trust the network to get paid for fulfilling their obligations.

 * Realtime Market Price.
 Eliminate the need to bargain or haggling between participants.
 Prices are guaranteed perfect based on network data such as supply cost, manufacturing cost, market demand, and logistic costs.

 * No Middlemen Cost.
 Participants pay ZERO cost to buy / sell goods on the network.
-Sales commissions, POS fees, advertisements, and marketing.

 * Fraudulent Proof - All participants are required to put up collateral in order to participate in any form of transactions (buying, selling, shipping).
 Associated participants would lose their collateral or account balance should they commit any form of questionable acts.